Better Terms for Buyers. Instant Cash for Suppliers.

 No. Participation is entirely optional and flexible for both suppliers and buyers.

 Suppliers may choose which buyers they want to include on Credit Circuit, and buyers may choose which suppliers to use under an approved Credit Circuit facility.
-There is no requirement for either party to include all trading relationships.

 This allows Credit Circuit to be applied selectively, where extended terms or early settlement provide the most value, without affecting existing arrangements elsewhere.